boost-cmake/bcm/doc/src/BCMProperties.rst

 This property can be used to enable or disable C++ exceptions.
 This can be applied at global, directory or target scope.
 At global scope this defaults to On.

+..
+Why these particular C++ options?
+If we go down this route, won't someone always be dissappointed because their particular option won't be here?

 --------
 CXX_RTTI
 --------